 2025’s Major Sneaker Trends Are Swapping Minimalism for Loud Luxury

-2024 was all about under-the-radar looks, but these six trends will change that.
+Last year was all about under-the-radar looks, but these eight trends are changing the narrative.

-While the biggest sneaker trends of 2024 emphasized minimal branding and understated silhouettes, 2025 is taking a bold turn in the opposite direction.
-This year’s designs are less about blending in and more about showcasing your unique personal style.
+While the biggest sneaker trends of 2024 emphasized minimal branding and understated silhouettes, the first half of 2025 has taken a bold turn in the opposite direction.
+This year’s designs are less about blending in and more about showcasing unique personal style.

-The shift allows sneaker enthusiasts and everyday wearers to push their comfort zones with daring, souped-up versions of their past favorites.
-For instance, the ever-popular Adidas Samba is being reimagined with even more pared-back iterations, featuring ultra-minimalist designs that feel almost invisible.
-Meanwhile, chunky sneakers, like thicker soles and refashioned platforms, embrace new details.
-This year's high-tops give subtle nods to niche designs like classic boxing sneakers and the ballet-flat-sneaker hybrid that's a fusion of sporty and feminine.
+Meanwhile, chunky sneakers, characterized by thicker soles and revamped platforms, incorporate modern details.
+This year's high-tops give subtle nods to niche designs like classic boxing sneakers and the ballet-flat-sneaker hybrid, which is a fusion of sporty and feminine.
 "They're the best of both worlds," says Julia Lebossé, founder of Sneakers by Women.

-While quiet luxury isn't going anywhere, Jamie Lee, a shoe buyer at the luxury retailer Moda Operandi, notes that "runners from brands like Prada and The Row will remain a key trend."
-Loud luxury from designers like Nike and Puma will reinterpret timeless silhouettes with playful, modern updates.
+While quiet luxury continues to thrive, Jamie Lee, a shoe buyer at the luxury retailer Moda Operandi, notes that "runners from brands like Prada and The Row will remain a key trend."
+Loud luxury from trendy, more affordable sneaker brands like Nike and Puma will reinterpret timeless silhouettes with playful, modern updates.

 Read on for expert insights into the top shoe trends to watch for the rest of 2025—and shop our curated picks to stay ahead of the curve.